5 Hacks To Get Your Resume Past The Job Killing Resume Robots

 Use online keyword tools

-Using tools such as Jobscan can be a great way to see how well your resume matches a particular job description.
+Using tools found on resume editing services and sites like Jobscan can be a great way to see how well your resume matches a particular job description.
 Simply paste both your resume and job description into the fields provided and hit “Scan.”
 The tool will be able to provide you a match rate based on how well your resume fits the job description.
 On top of that, it also provides other useful information such as how well you’ve managed to quantify your specific achievements and the academic degree level required from the job description.

 Copy the job description